Topological Mixed States: Phases of Matter from Axiomatic Approaches

 More generally, our axiomatic approach implies that two mixed states belong to different phases if they possess different information convex sets (ICS).
 This is because of an \emph{isomorphism theorem} we explain in Appendix~\ref{app:ICS-Omega}.
+See Appendix~\ref{app:robust-iso} for a discussion of the robustness of such isomorphism under decaying errors.
 Of course, this is only a necessary condition--toric code and doubled semion topological phase, which have the same information convex sets, cannot be converted into each other even using FDLC~\cite{Ranard2025}.
 Understanding what additional diagnostics can be \emph{derived} from the mixed state bootstrap approach would be an important next step, which will be explored in the follow-up paper.

 Finally, let us contrast our definition of mixed state phases with the idea using the divergence of Markov length.
-The divergence of Markov length means that the violation of {\bf P0} acquires a correction on all length scales; more precisely, if $I(A:C|B) \sim e^{-\textrm{dist}(A,C)/\xi}$ where $\textrm{dist}(A,C)$ is the minimum distance between $A$ and $C$ and $\xi$ is the Markov length, $\xi \rightarrow \infty$~\cite{Sang2024}.
+The divergence of Markov length means that the violation of {\bf P0} acquires a correction on all length scales; more precisely, if $I(A\,{:}\,C|B) \sim e^{-\textrm{dist}(A,C)/\xi}$ where $\textrm{dist}(A,C)$ is the minimum distance between $A$ and $C$ and $\xi$ is the Markov length, $\xi \rightarrow \infty$~\cite{Sang2024}.
 One can interpret the divergence of the Markov length at some critical tuning parameter (error strength or Lindbladian evolution time) as the \emph{temporal} domain wall between two distinct mixed-state phases across time.
 On the other hand, our definition highlights the breaking of the smoothness (which is required to discuss topological correlations) at the \emph{spatial} domain wall, detected by the violation of {\bf M1}.
 The contrast between spatial and temporal is illustrated in Fig.~\ref{fig:domain_em}(b) and (c).
 Such non-trivial behaviors of the temporal and spatial domain walls already exist in the example of the toric code under decoherence.
 We emphasize, however, that for the state to be a valid representative of a certain topological mixed state phase, the smoothness in space is a necessary ingredient.
 In this sense, our definition that explicitly enforces this spatial smoothness is more fundamental.